carlydacosta/incommon/readme.md

 * *Find the common PCs between them and make the API call for only those PCs*
 * *Make subsequent API calls for additional info relating only to them (image, funding round info)*
 * *Store the response for each call in  memcache and the DB*
-* *One step before each API call however: first check memcache and if not there then check the DB*
+* *One step before each API call however: first check memcache*

 Contact information
 ---------------------------------